overture-stack/lyric/packages/data-provider/README.md

 };
 ```

-Add the handler to your `AppConfig` object.
+To enable the authentication handler function, it must be enabled and added in the `AppConfig` object as follows.

 ```javascript
 import { AppConfig, provider, UserSession } from '@overture-stack/lyric';